junxit/us-congress-bills-115/metadata.md

 - 2018-11-27 — On agreeing to the Mast amendment (A001) Agreed to without objection.
 - 2018-11-27 — On passage Passed without objection. (text: CR H9655-9656)
 - 2018-11-27 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9655-9656)
+- 2018-11-28 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.